-- The removal of the Senior Boarding House creates a site that links between the heritage campus core and the proposed Year 7 and 8 Building. - Opportunity for an architecturally unique 3 storey specialist learning and teaching building, potentially for the Creative Arts (gallery and teaching space) able to be shared by Year 7 and 8 students and the rest of the Senior School. - Approximately 1,500 m2 of GFA.
+- The removal of the Senior Boarding House creates a site that links between the heritage campus core and the proposed Year 7 and 8 Building. - Opportunity for an architecturally unique 3 storey specialist learning and teaching building, potentially for the Creative Arts (gallery and teaching space) - able to be shared by Year 7 and 8 students and the rest of the Senior School. - The Teaching and Learning Building will be designed to ensure key views of the Chapel Oval from Stanley Street are retained. - Approximately 1,500 m2 of GFA.